snowplow-archive/snowplow.github.com/_posts/2016-09-06-snowplow-r83-bald-eagle-eagle-released-with-sql-query-enrichment.md

 * In EmrEtlRunner, we now pass the GZIP compression argument to S3DistCp as "gz" not "gzip" ([#2679] [issue-2679]).
 This makes it easier to query enriched events from Apache Spark, which does not recognize `.gzip` as a file extension for GZIP compressed files
 * Also in EmrEtlRunner, we fixed a bug where files were being double compressed as the output of the Hadoop Shred step if the Hadoop Enrich step was skipped ([#2586] [issue-2586])
 * In StorageLoader, we opted to use the Northern Virginia endpoint instead of the global endpoint for us-east-1 ([#2748] [issue-2748]).
-This may have some soft benefits in terms of improved eventual consistency behavior (still under observation)
+This may have some benefits in terms of improved eventual consistency behavior (still under observation)

 <h2 id="upgrading">5.
 Upgrading</h2>